cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 This construction works for the Icart, SWU, and Simplfied SWU encodings.

-Here, H1 and H2 could be constructed as follows:
+Here, H0 and H1 could be constructed as follows:

 ~~~
 H0(alpha) = HashToBase(0 || alpha)